vartanshad/vartanshad.github.io/_posts/2020-11-20-learning_constrained_agents.md

 My proposal: a multiself approach
 ---------------------------

 I propose the following setup.
-There are two selves: the student the night before, and the student the day of the exam.
-The student the night observes all information, including the realization of a variable $Y$ which we call the exam's 'right answers'. $Y$ is distributed according to distribution $Q$.
+There are two selves: the student the night before (the present student), and the student the day of the exam (the future student).
+The student the night observes all information, including the realization of a variable $Y$ which we call the exam's 'right answers'.
+Call this realization $y$. $Y$ is distributed according to distribution $Q$, which represents the student's prior -- effectively, a representation of the information they have already internalized.
 However, they have a limited ability to retain information.
-Specifically, the student on the night before can only communicate to their future self the outcome of a variable $X$, with distribution $P$.
-And they face the constraint that
+Specifically, the present student can only communicate to their future self the outcome of a variable $X$, with a distribution $P$ that the present student chooses.
+This distribution has the same support as $Y$, and moreover there is the following constraint that

 $$D_{KL}(P| | Q)< \kappa$$

+Where $\kappa$ is some exogenous informational/cognitive constraint.
+That is, the variable that the future student $X$ sees has a distribution that can only differ from the student's prior by some amount bounded by the Kullback-Leibler constraint. $X$ represents, in a way, the 'memory' of the student.
+Our constraint is on how much more informative this memory can be than the student's prior -- a measure of what the student is able to 'learn'

+Our story does not end here.
+Note that what $P$ is chosen by the agent can (and generally will) depend on the realization that the student